 The gray matter is caused by the normal sanding process.
 Copper dust is being sanded from the copper inlay and smeared into the adjacent maple and collecting into the grain.
 This generally happens when you sand under power with wet/dry sandpaper going across the grain.
 You can easily fix this problem by stopping the lathe and sanding with the grain.
-If you see this at 1200 grit and it is hard to remove try going back a grit to 1000, then sanding again with the grain.
+If you see this at 1200 grit and it is hard to remove try going back a grit to 1000, then sanding again with the grain through all the finer grits.
 All the gray matter will sand away and you will be left with clean wood.

 How do I keep my peppermill looking like new?
 How do I care for my saltmill?
 How do I clean my mills?